Jeux de la Francophonie: Medal table

-An all-time Jeux de la Francophonie Medal Table from 1989 Jeux de la Francophonie to 2017 Jeux de la Francophonie, is tabulated below.
-The table is simply the consequence of the sum of the medal tables of the various editions of the Jeux de la Francophonie.
+An all-time Jeux de la Francophonie Medal Table from 1989 Jeux de la Francophonie to 2023 Jeux de la Francophonie, is tabulated below.
+The table is the sum of the medal tables of the various editions of the Jeux de la Francophonie.

 Participation

-Jeux de la Francophonie are open to athletes and artists of the 55 member nations, 3 associate member nations and 12 observer nations of the Francophonie.
+The Jeux de la Francophonie are open to athletes and artists of the 57 member nations, 6 associate member nations and 25 observer nations and governaments of the Organisation internationale de la Francophonie.
 Canada is represented by three teams: Quebec, New Brunswick (the only officially bilingual Canadian province), and a team representing the remainder of Canada.
 The Belgian team is restricted to athletes from the French-speaking areas of the country.

 Participation has so far varied between 1,700 and 4,000 athletes and artists in the past 20 years.